malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ```

 Give temperature a value < 25 and check what happens if you replace 'and' with 'or'

-Warning: English's 'or' and Python 'or' are not always same
+--Warning: English's 'or' and Python 'or' are not always same--

 ####Excercise - 2